robinhouston/write-to-mp/README.md

 ### Get the real thing working

 1. Create a Google App Engine application [here](https://appengine.google.com/).
 2. Edit the file `app.yaml` and on the first line insert the application identifier you just chose, in place of `write-to-mp`.
-3. Click the Publish button in the Google App Engine Launcher.
+3. Click the Deploy button in the Google App Engine Launcher.
 4. Check you can see the page you looked at on your computer by going to http://your-app-id.appspot.com/mp/write, replacing `your-app-id` with the id of your application, which you chose in step 1.